France

 Collection of Charles Belart

-The artifacts shown below are flaked tools and cores of Abbevillian/Acheulean (AKA Clactonian) technology, apparently from about 500,000 years BP and thought to be the handiwork of Homo heidelbergensis.
+The artifacts shown below are flaked tools and cores of Abbevillian/Acheulean (AKA Clactonian) technology, apparently Lower Palaeolithic from roughly 500,000 years BP, and thought to be the handiwork of Homo heidelbergensis.

 Acheulean Hand Axe or Chopper - Charles Belart Collection